jvpoulos/multi-ltmle/README.md

 Longitudinal TMLE (LTMLE) with multi-valued treatments.

 N.b.: We cannot provide the actual Centers for Medicare & Medicaid Services (CMS) data used in the application because they are protected.
-The simulated data are for illustrative purposes.
+The simulated data provided in this repo are for illustrative purposes.

-Please cite the paper if you use this repo:
+Please cite the following papers if you use this repo:

 ```
 @misc{https://doi.org/10.48550/arxiv.2206.15367,